Information and advice

-Here are some of the primary debt recovery options regarding companies.
+Here are some of the primary corporate debt recovery options:

 Letter of demand

-Usually, the first step in a creditor’s arsenal of debt collection weapons, a letter of demand sets out the debt which the company owes to the creditor and a demand for payment, usually within a tight time frame after which time the creditor can take the matter to court if the debt is not paid.
+Typically the first step in a creditor’s arsenal of debt collection weapons, a ‘letter of demand’ sets out the debt a company owes to the creditor and demands payment.
+Payment must be made within a tight timeframe.
+If it’s not, the creditor can take the matter to court.

-A creditor can also rely on a letter of demand in court proceedings to prove the creditor’s attempt to settle the matter before filing a claim.
-A debtor may respond to a letter of demand by paying the amount in full, seeking a repayment arrangement or negotiating a part payment in return for the creditor refraining from legal action.
+A creditor can also rely on a letter of demand in court proceedings to prove their attempt to settle the matter before filing a claim.
+A debtor may respond to a letter of demand by paying the amount in full, seeking a repayment arrangement or negotiating a part payment in return for the creditor not taking legal action.

-If a letter of demand and negotiations are unsuccessful in securing payment of a debt, the next step on the ladder of enforcement is court action against the company by filing an originating process or a ‘Statement of Claim’.
+If a letter of demand and negotiations are unsuccessful in securing payment of a debt, the next step of enforcement is court action against the company.
+This is done by filing an originating process or a ‘statement of claim’.

-The Statement of Claim pleads the case against the Defendant, seeking payment of the lump sum debt (sometimes referred to as a ‘liquidated claim’).
+A statement of claim pleads the case against the defendant and seeks payment of the lump sum debt (sometimes referred to as a ‘liquidated claim’).
 For claims against debtor companies, be sure to identify the Australian Company Number (ACN) and the registered office of the company.

 The debt amount dictates the court jurisdiction.
-In NSW, the various options are as follows:
+In NSW, this is set out as follows:

 - Debts under $10,000: Small Claims Division of the Local Court